 When I don’t have a sunny day to help me look “cheery” and bright, I’ll take a lamp – remove the lampshade- and put it behind the laptop to illuminate my face.

-Remember, the light needs to be in front of your face – not to the side, nor behind you either.
+Remember, the light must be in front of your face – not to the side nor behind you.
 It works best in front of you.

 Finally, think of your background.